 Architecture Foundations Program

 The Tyler School of Art and Architecture believes no single ideal student exists.
 Instead, everyone arrives ideal in their own way.
-That’s why majors interested in architectural design, historic preservation or facilities management complete the same two-year architecture foundations program at the start of the 4-year degree.
+That’s why majors interested in architectural design, historic preservation, facilities management, landscape architecture or community development can all begin in the same architecture foundations program at the start of the 4-year degree.

 One-on-One Experience

 Thanks to one-on-one instruction from your architecture faculty-mentors, your academic and career exploration remains unique to you — from day one through graduation.
-The foundations program prepares you well no matter what major you ultimately choose, including community development or landscape architecture or another related field.
+The architecture foundations program prepares you well no matter what major you ultimately choose.

-Like a playground for your creativity, Tyler’s Architecture Foundations Program gives you two years to try all kinds of things.
+Explore your creativity in Tyler’s architecture foundations program, with two years to try all kinds of things.
 The goal?
-Seeing your architecture school experience as a creative quest, based on both imagination and precedents:
+Seeing your architecture school experience as a creative quest, based on both imagination and learning about the past.

 • Drawing